twilio-labs/function-templates/patient-appointment-management/README.md

 who are interested in the architecture of the Appointment Management with EHR Integration application , and for understanding customization possibilities.*

+*Installation of this application is supported using the latest versions of Chrome and Firefox.
+Installation via Internet Explorer has not been officially tested and although issues are not expected, unforeseen problems may occur*

 ## Application Overview

 ***